r-lyeh-archived/solace-wip/README.md

 - Solace is a modern console replacement.
 Written in C++03
 - Solace is HTML/Ajax based.
-- Solace is BOOST licensed.
+- Solace is zlib/libpng licensed.

 ### Features